Avs erupt for 5 goals in 1st, beat Predators 7-2 in Game 1

 AP Sports Writer

-DENVER (AP) — Nathan MacKinnon and Devon Toews scored 22 seconds apart in a five-goal first period, sending the Colorado Avalanche to a 7-2 win over the Nashville Predators on Tuesday night in Game 1 of their first-round playoff series.
+Nathan MacKinnon and Devon Toews scored 22 seconds apart in a five-goal first period, sending the Avalanche to a 7-2 win over the Predators on Tuesday night in Game 1 of their first-round playoff series.

+“We talked about it beforehand — about coming out with a fast start,” said Avalanche captain Gabriel Landeskog, who made his return after undergoing knee surgery in mid-March.
+“We were just sticking to our game, playing hard and playing fast.”

 The five goals tied the team playoff record for a period and chased Nashville’s backup goaltender David Rittich from the game with 4:56 remaining in the first.
 Rittich was stepping in for 38-game winner Juuse Saros, who’s sidelined with a lower-body injury.

 Andrew Cogliano, Cale Makar and Artturi Lehkonen also scored in the first.
-Colorado captain Gabriel Landeskog built the lead to 6-0 when he was credited for a goal in the second period.
-He was making his return from knee surgery that had sidelined him since mid-March.
+Landeskog built the lead to 6-0 when he was credited for a goal in the second period that was kicked in by a Nashville player.

 MacKinnon scored his second goal of the game in the third period and, coupled with an assist, raised his playoff points per game average to 1.41.
 It trails only Wayne Gretzky (1.84) and Mario Lemieux (1.61), with a minimum of 40 games.